 1. Rented storage.
 For those who live in small spaces or moving to a new home, renting storage space can be an ideal solution for storing art pieces.
 Many facilities, such as this Livingston Storage provider, offer 24-hour security, as well as climate-controlled units that protect against dust, sunlight, and extreme temperatures.
 This ensures that your art will be well-protected while you await the perfect opportunity to display it.

-1. Shelves.
+2. Shelves.
 It’s a good option for fine art objects that don’t hang on a wall.
 However, you should ensure that the shelf is large enough to use a forklift if necessary.

-4. Private suite and open storage.
-A private suite allows art collectors to store and at the same time display their fine art objects.
-But it’s not a shared space and thereby offers more flexibility upon access.
-Open art storage with limited access is a good option for oversized items like large sculptures that don’t fit through the doors of a unit.
+5. Private suite and open storage.
+A private suite allows art collectors to store and display their fine art objects.
+It’s not a shared space and, thereby, offers more flexibility upon access.
+Open art storage with limited access is a good option for oversized items such as large sculptures that don’t fit through the doors of a unit.